yamisama/AFDesignLoad/doc/source/file_format.rst

 Header
 ======

-This header is common to both Affinity container files and
+This header is common to both Affinity container files and the files nested inside.

 +---------+-------------+---------------------+-------------------------------+
 | Count   | Type        | name                | Description                   |